211206NET/trainer-code/09JS_TS_Angular/angular.md

 Some examples of structural directives are `*ngIf`, `*ngFor`, `*ngSwitch` and more

 ### Attribute directives
-Attribute directives doesn't change the structure of DOM, they modify, or add/change attributes - such as ngStyle.
+Attribute directives doesn't change the structure of DOM.
+They add or modify attributes - such as ngStyle.
 (They change or modify the element's appearance or behaviors)

 ### Promises, Observables
 Both of them represent async operations that result in some form of return.
 Promises are closed after the result has been returned.
 Once it is fulfilled it's done.
 Observables use publisher/subscriber model and whenever there are any changes, all subscribers are notified of them.